expede/varsig/README.md

 ## Header

 A varsig header MUST metadata about both the [signature] and [payload encoding] that was signed over.
 Either field MAY be composed of one or more segments.
 The number of segments MUST be determined by the first segment.
-Recurive sub-segments MAY be used.
+Recursive sub-segments MAY be used.

 A varsig header MUST begin with one or more varsig segments that desicribe.....